risk-first/website/menagerie/Coordination-Risk.md

 ... and we'll consider how [Coordination Risk](Coordination-Risk) is a problem at each scale.

-In this section, we're going to work on the assumption that the Agents can agree on a common [Goal](Gaol-In-Mind), but in reality it's not always the case, and we'll analyse that more in the section on [Agency Risk](Agency-Risk) later.
+In this section, we're going to work on the assumption that the Agents _are_ working towards a common [Goal](Gaol-In-Mind), but in reality it's not always the case, as we saw in the section on [Agency Risk](Agency-Risk).

-Also, in the section on [Map And Territory Risk](Map-And-Territory-Risk), we'll look at how, even when [Coordination](Coordination-Risk) issues are solved, we can end up with less-than-optimal results.
+Following this, in the section on [Map And Territory Risk](Map-And-Territory-Risk), we'll look at how, even when [Coordination](Coordination-Risk) issues are solved, we can end up with less-than-optimal results.

 But for now, let's crack on and examine where [Coordination Risk](Coordination-Risk) comes from.